Can Rodgers bring Celtic Champions League progress?

 Of late, the only group win came away at Anderlecht under Rodgers in 2017, a result that on its own, alongside five defeats, secured third place in their group.
 That win ended a punishing run of 16 group games without victory.

-There's been none since in the 10 games they've played, drawing twice.
+There have been none since in the 10 games they've played, drawing twice.
 It doesn't make good reading.

 Yet this season's draw perhaps offers some optimism.
-Tough, but not a "group of death" as they're known.
+Tough, but not an insurmountable task.

 Of the Pot A seeded teams, Feyenoord were lowest ranked.
 They will be a formidable test, but one Celtic can approach with a degree of hope, if they perform and find the right balance.
 That's with further tests against Atletico Madrid and Lazio lying ahead.